A History of English Islamic Fiction for Young and New Adults

 Sheba Khan’s Skunk Girl, published in 2009, is the story of a Pakistani American Muslimah.
 That Thing We Call a Heart was published in 2017.
 Sheba Khan is a Pakistani American Muslimah.

-Assistant director of the Islamic Writers Alliance (IWA), Maryam “Umm Juwayriyah” Sullivan’s teen/adult novel, The Size of a Mustard Seed, published by Muslim Writers Publishing in 2009, is categorized as “the first known Urban Islamic fiction title.”
+Founding member, website creator and editor and the youngest Assistant Director of the Islamic Writers Alliance (IWA), Maryam “Umm Juwayriyah” Sullivan’s teen/adult novel, The Size of a Mustard Seed, published by Muslim Writers Publishing in 2009, is categorized as “the first known Urban Islamic fiction title.”
 It tells the story of a 27-year-old Muslimah hairdresser who wants to get married.
-Umm Jawayriyah is a black American Muslimah convert and the creator of #MuslimGirlsReads.
+Umm Jawayriyah is a black American Muslimah and the creator of #MuslimGirlsReads.
 Her latest book, Tried and Tested, published in 2017, is the story of a Muslimah who goes off the track and returns home.

 Shooting Kabul, published in 2010, and Saving Kabul Corner, published in 2014, are about Afghan Muslim immigrants to America, written by N.H.
 (Naheed Hasant) Senzai.
 Her Ticket to India, published in 2015, is the story of 12-year-old Maya’s, a Pakistani American Muslimah, adventure and her family’s history during the partition of India.
 N.H.
 Senzai is a Pakistani American Muslimah and her latest work, Escape From Aleppo, was published in January 2018.